jemurphy992/docs/content/hardware/config.md

 **2. Connect to the Router**

 1. To connect to the Omnitik wirelessly, find the router’s SSID and connect to it.
-(For SXTsq connect via cable)
+(For SXTsq connect via cable).
+Save these instructions for you will not have internet access when on this SSID.
 2. To connect with a cable, plug one end of a patch cable into the Omnitik’s Port 2 and the other end into your computer’s LAN port.
 Set your computer to DHCP (automatic) and it will get an address like 192.168.88.xxx.
 3. Navigate to the default Mikrotik IP [192.168.88.1](http://192.168.88.1) in your web browser.
 This will open the Mikrotik GUI.
 The default username is admin and there is no password.